-CSUK's interest rate risk exposures in these non-trading positions arise from treasury and funding activity, with the majority of interest rate risk transferred to and centrally managed by Treasury on a portfolio basis within approved limits using appropriate hedging instruments.
-Credit Suisse AG's Board of Directors defines interest rate risk appetite for the Group and its subsidiaries, including CSUK, on an annual basis.
-Within those limits, the ALM CARMC and CSUK Board of Directors may define early warning triggers.
+The interest rate risk exposures in the non-trading positions (synonymously used to the term "banking book") mainly arise from retail banking, and related funding activities, with the majority of interest rate risk centrally managed by Treasury centrally on a portfolio basis within approved limits using appropriate hedging instruments.
+Credit Suisse Group AG's Board of Directors defines interest rate risk appetite for the Group and its subsidiaries, including CSUK, on an annual basis.
+Within those limits, the ALM CARMC and CSUK Board of Directors define a risk control cascade.

-Risk measurement
+Risk Measurement